nijoe1/fil-docs-local/nodes/lite-nodes/spin-up-a-lite-node.md

 2. A dual-core CPU.
 3. At least 4 GiB of storage space.

-To build the lite-node, you'll need some specific software.
+To build the lite-node, you’ll need some specific software.
 Run the following command to install the software prerequisites:

+{% tabs %}
-{% tabs title="MacOS" %}
+{% tab title="MacOS" %}
 1. Ensure you have [XCode](https://developer.apple.com/xcode/) and [Homebrew](https://brew.sh/) installed.
 2. Install the following dependencies:

     ```shell
     brew install go jq pkg-config hwloc coreutils rust
     ```
+{% endtab %}

 {% tab title="Ubuntu" %}
 1. Install the following dependencies: